hasnixchronicles/My-Portfolio/README.md

-# The Fall of Constantinople
+# Hasnain Ali, Video Editor

+Following work done by me:
-A cinematic historical documentary about the Ottoman conquest of Constantinople in 1453.
+A cinematic historical documentary about "the Ottoman conquest of Constantinople in 1453"
+Historical documentary on "The Lost City of Pompeii 79AD" The Famous Cricket and Political Legend "Imran Khan"

+Other video that I had worked on are uploaded as my portfolio.

 ## My Role
 - Video Editing